bluedotimpact/cohort-scheduling-extension/README.md

 If the changes don't appear to be updating the app, try clicking the extension name then 'Edit extension', then pasting in the server address printed to the console from step 4 (probably `https://localhost:9000`).

-Release new versions using `npm run release`.
-If you get the error `airtableApiBlockNotFound`, set up the block CLI with `npx block set-api-key`, getting your API key from the [AirTable account settings page](https://airtable.com/account).
+Changes merged into the default branch will automatically be deployed.
+You can manually deploy new versions using `npm run deploy`.
+If you get the error `airtableApiBlockNotFound`, set up the block CLI with `npx block set-api-key` with a [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens).

 If you want to install this on a new base see [these instructions](https://www.airtable.com/developers/apps/guides/run-in-multiple-bases).